 Goals: Provide a series of supportive activities to help caregivers manage their caregiving responsibilities.

 Accomplishments: The AAA worked with Avamere Assisted Living to attend their caregiver support group meetings to provide outreach and resources to the participants.
-A new program was introduced in early 2019 called Memory Cafes.
-Memory Cafes provided a place for caregivers to come to relax and meet with other caregivers.
-The Memory Cafés were stopped in March 2020 due to COVID.
 CAT staff attended several health fairs and community events to promote the family caregiver services.

 These events were used to reach out to caregivers and to provide information and resources.